-GHG concerned: CO_2 , CH_4 , N_2O Category of the measure: regulation Status: effective since 2010 Considered in: With Measures (WM) Scenario
+GHG concerned: CO_2 , CH_4 , N_2O Category of the measure: regulation

 National Energy Efficiency Program for 2011-2020, GD no. 833/201173

 The Program sets out the priority policies and actions to be implemented in 2011-2020 to meet the challenges of rising energy prices, dependence on energy imports and the impact of the energy sector on climate change.
 The Program will be supported by National Energy Efficiency Action Plans, adopted every three years.